 3. Bid modifiers

-First launched to manage mobile bids, however, at present, Adwords offer bid modifiers for all devices.
-Therefore, while doing Google AdWords audit.
+First launched to manage mobile bids, however, at present, Google Ads offer bid modifiers for all devices.
+Therefore, while doing Google Ads audit.

 It is essential to check: